eccelerators/tutorial-hxs/README.rst

 including support for the Language Server Protocol (LSP), and integrating direct code generation with Xtend, replacing the previous method of using XSLT transformations in a post-processing step.

 HxS can now be provided not only as an Eclipse plugin, but also for VsCode and other IDEs.
-The language's keywords were optimized, and namespace support was added to facilitate library design.
+The language's syntax was optimized, and namespace support was added to facilitate library design.
 Furthermore, inheritance was introduced, enabling the modification and reuse of library elements without the need for duplication.